Nobel economists say euro zone needs fiscal union

 "It's not clear which of these incredible promises will be broken first," Sargent said.

-Lawmakers in Washington are grappling with how to reduce the United States' budget deficit, which stood $1.3 trillion, or 8.6 percent of gross domestic product, for the recently ended 2011 fiscal year.
+Lawmakers in Washington are grappling with how to reduce the United States' budget deficit, which stood $1.3 trillion (829.9 billion pounds), or 8.6 percent of gross domestic product, for the recently ended 2011 fiscal year.
 The battle has sparked sharp partisan debate over spending cuts versus tax increases.

 THE VALUE OF CAUSE AND EFFECT

-The Royal Swedish Academy of Sciences said it made the 10 million crown ($1.5 million) award in honor of "empirical research on cause and effect in the macroeconomy."
+The Royal Swedish Academy of Sciences said it made the 10 million crown ($1.5 million) award in honour of "empirical research on cause and effect in the macroeconomy."

 ( here )